-Beginning about the early 18th century humans began exploiting the rich deposits of iron, zinc and graphite in the Highlands.
-Within the region's Precambrian rocks, many mines have operated over the last 250 years, extracting materials that have played important roles in American history.
+Beginning about the early 18th century humans began exploiting the rich deposits of iron, zinc and graphite in the Highlands.26 Within the region's Precambrian rocks, many mines have operated over the last 250 years, extracting materials that have played important roles in American history.
 The most famous is the role of iron.
 The presence of magnetite iron ore deposits throughout the Highlands allowed numerous mines to flourish, and at one time New Jersey led the nation in production.
-Much of the raw material went to producing stoves, steel, guns, and munitions for the Revolutionary War effort.
+Much of the raw material went to producing stoves, steel, guns, and munitions for the Revolutionary War effort.27 are world famous for the minerals extracted there.28 Over 300 minerals were discovered at Franklin and Sterling Hill, 42 of which were new to science.29

 Iron mines operated throughout the Highlands of Sussex County.
 Additionally, zinc was mined in Ogdensburg and Franklin.
-Franklin Mine and Sterling Hill Mine in Ogdensburg are world famous for the minerals extracted there.
-More than three hundred different minerals were discovered at Franklin and Sterling Hill, of which forty-two were new to science.
+Franklin Mine and Sterling Hill Mine in Ogdensburg

 Quarries were also common throughout the Highlands, and to a lesser extent, the Ridge and Valley.
 Precambrian granite and gneiss were quarried for crushed stone at Hamburg; marble was quarried extensively in the Franklin area north to McAfee.
 Paleozoic limestone and slate were quarried at numerous locations in the Ridge and Valley.
-Glacial sand and gravel pits were mined in the Highlands and Ridge and Valley.
+Glacial sand and gravel pits were mined in the Highlands and Ridge and Valley.30